seiffawal/crackmes.one_sol/Analysis Report for ezreverse.exe.md

 - Comparison with edx: Notably, there is a comparison operation involving the value stored in the edx register and a specific memory address [rsp+0C8h+pw].
 This comparison likely plays a crucial role in determining whether the password is considered "good" or "bad."
 <span style="color:red">**CODE DECOMPILED(ghidra)**</span>
+`Password --> Sum of the ascii number of username characters`